Marketing

 You can see my Cheetos Lip Balm blog post below.
 It’s a bit tongue-in-cheek in places (pun intended).
 Enjoy!

-Posted by Jill B Gilbert in Art, Branding, Corporate Identity, Design, Graphics, Marketing, Typography
+Posted by JBG in Art, Branding, Corporate Identity, Design, Graphics, Marketing, Typography